aamodbk/iiitb_RISCV_design/README.md

 ```
 ![alt text](https://github.com/aamodbk/iiitb_RISCV_design/blob/main/assmain2.png)

-As seen from the above image, the number of assembly instructions required for the main program has reduced.
+As seen from the above image, the number of assembly instructions required for the main program has reduced to 11.

 ### Number system in RISC-V
 The RISC-V architecture employs well-defined specifications for its number system representations.
 For integers, RISC-V offers both signed and unsigned representations with various data widths, such as 8-bit, 16-bit, 32-bit, and 64-bit, providing flexibility to accommodate different ranges of whole numbers.
 The integer representations adhere to two's complement and sign-magnitude formats, allowing efficient arithmetic operations.
 For floating-point numbers, RISC-V adheres to the IEEE 754 standard, supporting both single-precision (32-bit) and double-precision (64-bit) formats.